lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 > The best advice I've heard is that often reaching Staff is a combination of luck, timing, and work.
 > \- [Bert Fan](/stories/bert-fan)

-Most technology companies have a "career level," which is intended to be the maximum level that most folks achieve.
-Senior engineer is the career level of most companies.
-While you might get let go for not moving from entry-level engineer to mid-level engineer quickly enough, there's no expectation--timing or otherwise--that you'll ever go from Senior to Staff.
+Most technology companies have a "career level," which is intended to be the highest level that most folks achieve.
+Senior engineer is the career level at most companies.
+While you might get let go for not moving from entry-level engineer to mid-level engineer quickly enough, most companies have no expectation that you'll ever go from Senior to Staff.
+Six years at mid-level?
+Ah, that's a problem.
+Twenty years at Senior?
+Sure, that's fine.

+More than the expectation of progress going away, companies' promotion systems will often impede your further progress once you attain the career level.
+Sometimes the folks who already have Staff engineer titles are protective of diluting their prestige.
+In other cases, organizations may be wary of having multiple Staff engineers on a single team due to team health or budgetary concerns.
-Quite the contrary, once you attain the career level, the promotion system at most companies flips from supporting your progress to deliberately constraining the number of folks who progress further.
-This is in large part because the fundamental nature of the job changes; a Staff Engineer isn't a better Senior Engineer, but rather someone who's moved into fulfilling one of the [Staff archetypes](https://staffeng.com/guides/staff-archetypes).
+However, I think the strongest source of friction is that the nature of the job changes.
+A Staff Engineer isn't a better Senior Engineer, but someone who's moved into fulfilling one of the [Staff archetypes](https://staffeng.com/guides/staff-archetypes).

 Even after you've developed the prerequisite skills to become a Staff Engineer, there will still be one last hurdle: getting your company to grant you the Staff title.
 For some, this process is a relative non-event, perhaps taking one or two cycles longer than anticipated but ultimately succeeding, and for others, it may not happen at all at their current company.
 About two-thirds of the Staff Engineers I surveyed attained their title as a promotion at the company they were already working at, and the remaining third changed companies to attain the title.